OfficeDev/microsoft-teams-apps-company-communicator/Wiki/FAQ.md

 ### 4. How to clone the GitHub repository?
 Please follow this [link](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for detailed instructions on cloning GitHub repository to create a local copy on your computer and sync between the two locations.

 ### 5. I'm using v4.1 Company Communicator.
-When I resync the Company Communicator, can I set up the v4.1 branch instead of master or v4.1.x?
+When I resync the Company Communicator, can I set up the v4.1 branch instead of main or v4.1.x?
 If you're planning to deploy version ~4, you can select the branch as v4.x but it will not point to the specific 4.1 version.
 Instead, it will have the highest 4.x version i.e., v4.1.5.

 ### 6. Can I change the app service plan without any issues?